benckx/DCGAN-for-psychonauts/README.md

 ## DCGAN

-Deep Convolutional Generative Adversarial Networks (DCGAN) are used to create generates pictures.
-But if you sample the state of the model at every step and render them as frames in a video, you can create a sort of 'timelapse' of the training process.
+Deep Convolutional Generative Adversarial Networks (DCGAN) are used to generate realistic images.
+But if you sample the state of the model at every step and render them into a video, you can create a sort of "timelapse" of the training process.
 This is what this project does.

-The model is based on [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow).
-This project is a generalization of the original model, which allows more tinkering of the parameters, which can result in maybe less realistic but more visually interesting renders.
+The model is largely based on [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow).
+This project is a generalization of the model, to allow more tinkering of the parameters, which can result in maybe less realistic but more visually interesting renders.

 # Usage